simioni/nest-standard-response/README.md

     sort: params.sorting.sort,
     filter: params.filtering.filter,
   });
+  // ☝️ to see how the 'sort' and 'filter'
+  // params are parsed, look at the
+  // SortingInfo and FilteringInfo classes
+  // in the @StandardParam() section of
+  // this document

-  // add extra information into the response params.setPaginationInfo({ count: count }) params.setMessage('A full-featured example!') return books;
+  // 👇 add extra information into the response params.setPaginationInfo({ count: count })
+  params.setMessage('A full-featured example!')
+  return books;
 }